karthikb351/karthikb351/_projects/savethemap.md

 logo: savethemap.png
 shortcode: savethemap
 excerpt: >
-  A campaign aimed at raising awareness about the Ministry of Home Affairs' proposed draft of the Geospatial Information Regulation Bill 2016 which saught to curb the use of maps and severely harm technology innovation in India.
+  A campaign aimed at raising awareness about a bill by the Ministry of Home Affairs' which saught to curb the use of maps and severely harm technology innovation in India.
 ---
 I help with designing and building the [savethemap.in](http://savethemap.in) website, setting up it's online presense and designing the logo.